TritsmansDylan/shippingchallenge/README.md

 CMD ["lighttpd", "-D", "-f","/etc/lighttpd/lighttpd.conf"]

 Steps

- ?
-Get the latest stable Ubuntu
+-> Get the latest stable Ubuntu
- ?Set the timezone(precaution just in case, heard some webservices hate being in the                       wrong time zone) ?
-Update and upgrade everything
+-> Set the timezone(precaution just in case, heard some webservices hate being in the wrong time zone) -> Update and upgrade everything
-?
-Install the essential software for my stack
+-> Install the essential software for my stack
-?
-Copy all the files needed
+-> Copy all the files needed
-?
-Make them executable
+-> Make them executable
-?
-Open up port 80
+-> Open up port 80
-? run the lighttpd server
+-> run the lighttpd server

 Kubernetes

-I put all three of the needed parts (deployment, service and ingress) in one file for ease of use.
-Here are all three parts separated.

 Deployment